villhei/elixirtut/elixir_web/app/chapters/functions_modules.md

 iex> fact.(5)
 ```

 In the opinion of the author, the recursive anonymous function would be best defined as named function in a module.
-If you really insist on writing a recursive anonymous function, you can wrap it inside a wrapper function that defines a recusive inner function and hides away the nasty implementation and provides a regular call pattern of `fn/1.(args)`.
+If you really insist on writing a recursive anonymous function, you can wrap it inside a wrapper function that defines a recursive inner function and hides away the nasty implementation and provides a regular call pattern of `fn/1.(args)`.

 ## Functions as function parameters